Drew Lynch: The softball accident

 Doctors thought the stutter was temporary, but Lynch missed the audition for How I Met Your Mother.
 His agent and manager weren't willing to wait.
 "I called my agent reps to tell them what happened.
 They dropped me."
 While in the hospital, he began writing his angry thoughts on napkins, and then turning some of them into punchlines.
 Lynch told an interviewer for The Spokesman-Review, "I got the cold shoulder and I realized that I wanted control while I rehabbed, and that's when I discovered stand-up."

 "I remember feeling just devastated," he told the Tucson Weekly.
 "I had meetings with casting directors.
 I felt like I was on the cusp of booking some nice stuff.
 I struggled with it, and I struggled with it immensely before realizing that I was going to have to do something to get out of it.
 I had to feel I could get that control back again.
 I like to be in control all the time.
 But before that, it was heavy, heavy stages of grief and anger."

-Drew found an emotional support dog, a Vizsla named Stella, to live with him.
+To help manage his condition, Drew found an emotional support dog, a Vizsla named Stella, to live with him.